 Dr. Peter R. Orszag

-Peter R. Orszag is vice chairman of corporate and investment banking, and chairman of the financial strategy and solutions group at Citigroup, Inc. He is also a nonresident senior fellow in economic studies at the Brookings Institution and a contributing columnist at Bloomberg View, where he writes about health care, politics, and behavioral economics.
+Peter R. Orszag is CEO of Financial Advisory at Lazard Freres Co LLC.
+He is also a nonresident senior fellow in economic studies at the Brookings Institution and a contributing columnist at Bloomberg View, where he writes about health care, politics, and behavioral economics.

 He was a Joseph A. Pechman Senior Fellow and deputy director of economic studies at the Brookings Institution, and a distinguished visiting fellow at the Council on Foreign Relations.
 Dr. Orszag served as director of the Office of Management and Budget during the Obama Administration.
 He was also the director of the Congressional Budget Office.
 During the Clinton Administration, he was special assistant to the president for economic policy and the senior economist on the president's Council of Economic Advisers.
 Orszag graduated summa cum laude in economics from Princeton University and holds a Ph.D. in economics from the London School of Economics.